TGOlson/patchwork/README.md

 ## Todo / Known Issues

-* Chrome looks to add whitespace at the bottom of patchworks with smaller patches.
 * Create more elaborate examples with SASS
 * Take in more data attribute args
 * Work on Patchwork Toolbox for quick, common styles